dthomason224/SpringAPI/README.md

 I believe that I setup the token creation correctly, and have the correct endpoints in the security config.
 I think it might have something to do with authorization.
 That's why most of the API endpoints the involve using a user are public so that I could use and test them.
 ## Future
+For the future I would like to full implement roles to the users.
+That also may fixe the JPA token.
+I would also like to work on a front-end that could use the endpoints.